kmayerb/knead-docker/README.md

           [sample.name, file(sample.fastq1), file(sample.fastq2)]}
           .set{ kneaddata_ch }
 ```
-and, for example, **params.output_folder** is pasesd to the publishDir setting within a process
+and, for a secodn example, **params.output_folder** is passed to the publishDir setting within a process to specify where to dump the outputs

 ```nextflow
 publishDir "${params.output_folder}"